davidyell/CakePHP3-Bootstrap3/README.md

 CakePHP-Bootstrap3
 ==================

+**DEPRECATED**
+This repository has been deprecated.
+No further development is taking place.
+I would recommend using this plugin instead. [https://github.com/FriendsOfCake/bootstrap-ui](https://github.com/FriendsOfCake/bootstrap-ui)

 A CakePHP 3 Form Helper template for use with Twitter Bootstrap 3.
 This was built for the CakePHP 3 Beta 2.
 Updates in the Beta 3 means this might not give unexpected results until updated.
 See [/issues/1](https://github.com/davidyell/CakePHP3-Bootstrap3/issues/1)

 **Deprecated**